-What would you change if you had a chance to reset the world and improve it for future generations?
+What would you change if you could reset the world and improve it for future generations?
 Space Utopian Art tries to trigger the soul who comes across this sticker by planting a seed for small conscientious shifts.
-Whether they see it on a light switch at their friend’s apartment, a toilet’s flush button in their favorite bar, or a pedestrian button on their way to work, I want people to visualize a hard reset.
+Whether they see it on a light switch at their friend’s apartment, a toilet’s flush button in their favorite bar, or a pedestrian button on their way to work, we want people to visualize a hard reset.
 What should improve in this vale of tears in which they live?
-These stickers, designed to interact with as many souls as possible, should make them wonder about what needs to change so that they and possibly the remaining 99% out there can live a more fulfilling and equitable life.
+These stickers, designed to interact with as many souls as possible, should make them wonder what needs to change so that they and possibly the remaining 99% out there can live more fulfilling and equitable lives.
 What would our world look like if we reset our planet to its factory settings?

 The world can only change from within.ECKHART TOLLE

 This interactive slap tag is designed to combat the negative spiral that has taken hold of our society by inspiring people to write love letters.
 It doesn’t matter if they send loving messages through snail mail, email, or text message to their loved ones, themselves, or even complete strangers they admire and appreciate.
-I believe that as long as we collectively spread more love than hate, we can stop this globalized cycle of negativity.
-Because we are divided and need to come together again as one global community.
+We believe that as long as we collectively spread more love than hate, we can stop this globalized cycle of negativity.
+Because we are divided and need to unite as one global community.
 That said, love might be the answer to all our woes.
 So, why not spread it freely more often?

 When the power of love overcomes the love of power the world will know peace.JIMI HENDRIX